 The date of the determnation of withdrawal will be the scheduled date of return from LOA.

 For purposes of determining a refund.
-A student shall be considered to have withdrawn from an educational program when he or she withdraws or is deem withdrawn in accordance with the withdrawal policy stated in this Institutional Catalog.
+A student shall be considered to have withdrawn from an educational program when he or she withdraws or is deem withdrawn in accordance with the withdrawal policy.